 WHERE TO MEDITATE?

-Meditation can be done anywhere and anytime (at home, at the office, on the bus, as you wait in line at the bank), but as a beginner, I recommend you to find a quiet place that has a special energy charge for you.
-A place in which you will not be disturbed, and where you can see yourself standing every day and relaxing, recommended at least 30 minutes twice a day.
+Meditation can be done anywhere and anytime (at home, at the office, on the bus, as you wait in line at the bank), but as a beginner, I recommend you find a quiet place with a special energy charge for you.
+A spot in which you will not be disturbed and where you can see yourself standing every day and relaxing recommended at least 30 minutes twice a day.

-Can be a small room, well-ventilated, that has nothing to do with other ritualized activities.
-Try to create a special area only for meditation, because with more practice that place will become filled with meditation vibes.
+It can be a well-ventilated small room with nothing to do with other ritualized activities.
+Try to create a particular area only for meditation because, with more practice, that place will become filled with meditation vibes.

-It is very important, especially at the beginning, to avoid as much as possible everything that could be disturbing: TV, telephone, washing machine, etc.
+It is essential, especially at the beginning, to avoid everything disturbing as much as possible: TV, telephone, washing machine, etc.

 WHEN TO MEDITATE?

-If you are wondering when is best to meditate, my answer is whenever possible.
-According to Ayurveda teachings, it is advisable to meditate every day at a fixed time: in the morning between 5-7 am, and the afternoon evening between 5-7 pm.
+If you are wondering when it is best to meditate, my answer is whenever possible.
+According to Ayurveda teachings, it is advisable to meditate every day at a fixed time: in the morning between 5-7 am and the afternoon between 5-7 pm.

 You can also take a break in the middle of the day.
-Regardless of the profession you have, you can always find a quiet place to spend even 5-10 minutes for meditation.
+Regardless of your profession, you can always find a quiet place to spend 5-10 minutes meditating.

 In the evening, I recommend you meditate after work.
 Thus, you will be able to carry out evening activities with family or friends in a state of serenity and good mood, and it will also facilitate restful sleep.